dcomtois/summarytools/README.md

 A vignette which complements information found on this page is available [here](https://cdn.rawgit.com/dcomtois/summarytools/5e2578f2/vignettes/Introduction.html).

-This latest version includes vignettes and and also fixes the issues reported with 0.8.0.
+The latest version includes vignettes and and also fixes the issues reported with 0.8.0.
 See DESCRIPTION file for details.

 ## What is summarytools?